PierUgit/fmmap/doc/index.md

 ### Private feature:

 - The mapped file can still be bigger than the RAM+swap size, however the amount of writes is limited by the RAM+swap size (to overcome this, one can close the mapping with write-back and remap the file
 - Currently, write-back means the entire file is rewritten, whatever the amount of modifications.
 This can be inefficient.
-If the underlying filesystem natively supports copy-on-write, a better strategy consists in creating a copy of the file with a system call, and mapping the copy without Copy-on-Write.
+If the underlying filesystem natively supports copy-on-write, a better strategy consists in creating a copy of the file with a system call, and mapping the copy without the private feature.

 ### Non blocking access